|The year was 1944 and the City of Hermitage was then a very rural community known as Hickory

 Township.
 Several years before the citizens of Hickory Township had formed an all volunteer fire

-district meant a five mile run through the surrounding communities with the possibility of delays due
+meant a five mile run through the surrounding communities with the possibility of delays due to

 Concern over those possible delays led residents of Patagonia to begin talking of the need for a

 volunteer fire department in their own area.
 And so it was in September of 1944, that they organized